dandmcqueen/Module_14_Challenge/README.md

 # SMA Short-8 SMA Long 150

-**With the SMA short and long increased the Strategy Return was able to match closely with the actual returns but showed little ability to beat the actual returns**
+**With the SMA short and long increased, the Strategy Return was able to match closely with the actual returns but showed little ability to beat the actual returns**

 <p align="left"><img src="images/svm_8_150.jpg">